Music Conservatory

 Ensembles

 Enrollment in ensembles is contingent upon placement and assignment.
-All students in the Music Conservatory are required to participate in all ensembles to which they are assigned by the Chair and Program Director of Ensembles.
+All students in the Music Conservatory are required to participate in all ensembles to which they are assigned by the Program Director of Ensembles and Ensemble Coordinators, and in consultation with the Academic Advisors.
 Students who are assigned or receive permission to enroll as zero-credit participants in any ensemble will receive a grade; they must complete the same requirements as students enrolled for credit.
 Assignments are made at the beginning of each semester following placement and seating auditions.

 A yearly calendar of ensemble schedules, including all rehearsals and performances, is published and distributed to students and faculty prior to the start of the fall semester.
 Excused absences from ensemble services may occasionally be granted (e.g., for competitions, auditions, professional performance opportunities, or illness) with appropriate advance notice and documentation.
 According to the policies published in the Books, all requests for excused absences are administered by the Performance Activities Office of the Music Conservatory.